On lattice-polarized K3 surfaces: Analytic moduli

-\begin{theorem}[\cite{asterisque1985geometrie-des-surfaces}, Exp.~XIII] There exists a fine moduli space $\cM$ of marked analytic K3 surfaces, a non-Hausdorff complex manifold of dimension $20$ endowed with an \'etale period map $P\colon\cM\to \bD$, admitting a universal family $\mathcal{X}\to \mathcal{M}$. \end{theorem}
+\begin{theorem} There exists a fine moduli space $\cM$ of marked analytic K3 surfaces, a non-separated, smooth complex analytic space of dimension $20$ endowed with an \'etale period map $P\colon\cM\to \bD$, admitting a universal family $\mathcal{X}\to \mathcal{M}$. \end{theorem}

 \begin{proof}[Sketch.]
-For every isomorphism type $(X,\mu)$ of marked K3 surface, construct a Kuranishi family $\mathcal{X}_{(X,\mu)}\to U_{(X,\mu)}$ over a contractible base, which is universal at all fibers (cf.~Theorem \ref{per-iso}), and extend the marking $\mu$ on $X$ to the family.
+For every isomorphism type $(X,\mu)$ of marked K3 surface, construct a Kuranishi family $\mathcal{X}_{(X,\mu)}\to U_{(X,\mu)}$ over a contractible base, which is universal at all fibers (cf.~Corollary \ref{per-iso}), and extend the marking $\mu$ on $X$ to the family.
 Then glue together these deformation spaces by gluing $U_{(X,\mu)}$ and $U_{(X',\mu')}$ along the subset parameterizing isomorphic marked K3 surfaces.
 This subset is open because the family over $U_{(X,\mu)}$ is universal at every point, and the germ of a universal deformation is unique.

 Since marked K3 surfaces have no nontrivial automorphisms, there is a unique way to glue the two families $\mathcal{X}_{(X,\mu)}\to U_{(X,\mu)}$ and $\mathcal{X}_{(X',\mu')}\to U_{(X',\mu')}$ along this common open subset.
 So there exists a family $\mathcal{X}\to \mathcal{M}$ of marked analytic K3 surfaces.
 Since we ranged over every isomorphism type and the universality holds at every point of $\mathcal{M}$, any marked family of analytic K3 surfaces is pulled back uniquely from $\mathcal{X}\to \mathcal{M}$.
 So $\mathcal{M}$ is a fine moduli space. \end{proof}